Chart Color Schemes

 Kippa-Ring is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Kippa-Ring, as per the latest Census, 77.5% of dwellings were houses while 22.5% comprised semi-detached homes, apartments, and other types.
-This compares to Brisbane's metropolitan area where 68.2% were houses and 31.8% were other dwellings.
-Home ownership in Kippa-Ring stood at 33.2%, similar to Brisbane metro, with mortgaged properties at 30.7% and rented ones at 36.2%.
-The median monthly mortgage repayment was $1,583, below the Brisbane metro average of $1,733.
-Weekly rent in Kippa-Ring was $350, matching Brisbane's metropolitan figure.
-Nationally, Kippa-Ring's mortgage repayments were lower than the Australian average of $1,863 and rents were less than the national average of $375.
+In Kippa-Ring, as per the latest Census data, houses accounted for 77.5% of dwellings while other types such as semi-detached units, apartments, and others made up the remaining 22.5%.
+In contrast, Brisbane metropolitan area had 68.2% houses and 31.8% other dwellings.
+Home ownership in Kippa-Ring stood at 33.2%, similar to Brisbane metro's figure, with mortgaged properties at 30.7% and rented ones at 36.2%.
+The median monthly mortgage repayment was $1,583, lower than the Brisbane metro average of $1,733.
+Weekly rent in Kippa-Ring was $350, matching Brisbane metro's figure but lower than the national average of $375.
+Nationally, Kippa-Ring's median monthly mortgage repayment is significantly below the Australian average of $1,863.

 Frequently Asked Questions - Housing